kickaha2019/articles/Diary/2015/Words/links.md

----
-title: Linking the pages
+#title Linking the pages
----
+#markdown
 There's a set of Ruby scripts which scan the sources for words to use as links.
 To increase the connectedness of the pages the scripts regard